dmah42/mrdo/README.md

 which used stdin and stdout

-vm
---
-This package compiles the code down to assembly defined in the [mrdovm](https://github.com/dominichamon/mrdovm) project.
-It can then be run using that vm.

 old
 --
-There's an original version of this project that used LLVM to compile to a binary, but that restricted what could be done at runtime so it's been moved to `old`.
+There's an original version of this project that is more feature rich and uses LLVM to compile to a binary, but that restricted what could be done at runtime so it's been moved to `old`.